yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

          List.of(new SimpleGrantedAuthority("ROLE_" + role)));
 ```
 ### Refactoring the JwtService :
-instead of write all the code in the jwtService we can divise into 2 part
+instead of write all the code in the jwtService we can devise into 2 part
 part in the services/Jwt  class
 ```java
 public class Jwt {